 Building trust takes time, but it's a vital part of your engagement strategy.
 Employee engagement software helps you facilitate ongoing conversations with employees.
 These conversations help show that you care about their opinions, their experiences, and their future.

 Improve employee engagement

-The employee experience is active and ever changing, so you need to act fast on employee feedback.
+The employee experience is constantly changing, so you need to act fast on employee feedback.
 Engagement software can help you do just that.
-Survey dashboards can help you understand your organization’s unique drivers of engagement.
-Analytics tools can help you slice and dice your data so you can take immediate action with targeted strategies.
+Survey dashboards display your organization's unique drivers of engagement.
+Analytics tools slice and dice your data so you can take immediate action with targeted strategies.

-Engagement software can help you catch opportunities and issues sooner so you can be proactive about engaging and retaining your workforce.
+Engagement software catches opportunities and issues sooner so you can be proactive about engaging and retaining your workforce.

 Boost performance and productivity

 As stated above, engagement and performance are inextricably linked.
 That being said, your employee engagement software should do much more than help you survey your employees.

 With the right set of tools, you can boost work performance and success across the board.
 Software that helps you connect the dots between your engagement and performance data will take your organization to new heights.

 Your engagement survey shouldn’t be the only initiative you use to understand and drive employee engagement.
 Find software that helps listen to and support employees all year round.
 Your software should help you:

 Capture employee voices